The FUSION Story

 use this valuable time to accumulate basic assets and pattern a new lifestyle, all crucial steps in a successful transition from poverty to self-reliance.

-FUSION partners with Catholic Community Services (CCS) for these
+FUSION partners with Catholic Community Services

 A CCS case manager meets weekly with an assigned family to assist in learning about, applying for and effectively using resources available to them.